jieggii/dcfg/README.md

 <p align="center">Minimalist tool for copying, storing and distributing your system-wide and user config files.</p>

+## Conception
+Long story short - dcfg copies config files from different places to the directory you've chosen.
+The program has its own config file in this directory and provides you some entities to do it in a more convenient way.

 ## Installation
 #### From sources:
 ```shell